top of page

 1.6 Postgraduate Theses

-• Guidelines from HKU: Guidelines from the HKU School of Research Studies on writing proposals for funded research projects.
+• Guidelines from HKU: Guidelines from the CAES at HKU on starting to write a proposal for research projects.

 • Studential: Useful resource when applying for graduate school, apprenticeships, jobs, etc. Includes personal statement guides and interview tips.